 - Does stress accompany most decisions?

-- Is worry your MO?
+- Is worry my MO?

-- Do you struggle with difficulty sleeping?
+- Do I struggle with sleep?

 - Does time on social media cause scrolling-envy?

-- Does comparison rob you of connection?
+- Does comparison rob me of connection?

-- Is prayer often your last resort?
+- Is prayer often my last resort?

 What one step can you take this week towards Jesus’ gentle and lowly heart beating for you?
+Maybe a short walk in nature, a few moments in His Word, or prayer with a friend?

 Like the young ruler, He offers a better path.
 Choosing the light and easy way, we find true soul-rest!